GM-Consult-Pty-Ltd/text_analysis/README.md

 #### TermSimilarity

 The [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/TermSimilarity-class.html) class provides the following static methods used for (case-insensitive) comparison of `terms`:
+* `kGrams` parses a term, to a set of k-grams.
+The default k-gram length is 2 (bi-gram).
 * `editDistance` returns the `Damerau–Levenshtein distance`, the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
 * `editSimilarity` returns a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by by the maximum edit distance;
 * `lengthDistance` returns the absolute value of the difference in length between two terms;